 Consider the following example.
 You want a backup policy to create cloud-native snapshots of your critical workloads 3 times a day, to keep 3 daily snapshots in the snapshot chain, and also to keep one of the created snapshots for 2 weeks.
 In this case, you create 2 schedules when configuring the backup policy settings — daily and weekly:

 - In the daily scheduling settings, you select hours and days when snapshots must be created (for example, 7:00 AM, 9:00 AM, and 11:00 AM; Working Days), and specify a number of daily restore points to retain (for example, 3).

-Veeam Backup for AWS will propagate these settings to the schedule of a higher tier (which is the weekly schedule in our example).
+Veeam Backup for AWS will propagate these settings to the schedule of a less-frequent schedule (which is the weekly schedule in our example).

 - In the weekly scheduling settings, you specify which one of the snapshots created by the daily schedule must be retained for a longer period, and choose for how long you want to keep the selected snapshot.